If filing company documents with the SEC, you need to have SEC sign-in credentials for the SEC website.

-If you do not know your company’s CCC, you can request it from the person or company who has been filing documents for you.
+If you don't know your company’s CCC, you can request it from the person or company who has been filing documents for you.

-If you do not know the passphrase either, you first need to get a new passphrase.
+If you don't know your passphrase, you will first need to get a new passphrase.

 For information required to reset your SEC password, refer to section 4.1 of the EDGAR Filer Manual.